 Have a closer look at your campaign stats.
 If you notice that the open rate is taking a nosedive and the number of bounces goes sky high, it most likely means that your deliverability rate is at a rock bottom and your messages either end up in the SPAM folder or are not delivered to the recipients at all.

 These symptoms may indicate that your domain reputation got seriously damaged or perhaps you even got blacklisted.
-Don’t worry, though, you can bring your good reputation back.
-Here’s a step-by-step manual on how to do it.
+Don’t worry, though, we’ll show you how to manually fix your domain reputation in a few simple steps.

 What could be the reason for getting a bad domain reputation?

-Before I move on to guide you through the recovery process, let’s analyze a couple of factors that could have led to this situation.
+Before I show you how you can improve your email domain reputation, let’s analyze a couple of factors that could have led to needing this recovery process.
 A domain may lose its reputation due to bad sending practices, such as:

 Sending to a low-quality prospect list